 Does Ijjad build with both React Native and Flutter?+−

-How long does it take to ship a React Native vs Flutter MVP in the GCC?+−
+How long does a React Native or Flutter MVP take?+−

 Ready to ship your GCC mobile app?